An Outlook on Legal Technology: Services, Software, and Trends

 The adoption rates of legal technology services among corporate legal departments especially have also seen huge growth over time.
 According to Gartner, In 2017, legal tech spending among corporate legal departments was 2.6% of in-house budgets, which grew to 3.9% in 2020.
 This increase is expected to continue to 12% of in-house budgets by 2025.

-As we mentioned before, some have pointed to the pandemic as a big reason why law firms finally embraced technology.
+As mentioned, some have pointed to the pandemic as a big reason why more legal technology law firms are popping up.
 And indeed, 2020 seemed to be the year where most law firms and in-house corporate legal departments invested the most in legal tech solutions, with software featuring AI consistently being highlighted as a popular choice for both corporate and private law firms.

 Legal Outsourcing